-This is definitely not the place to go for a city break.
-On the other hand, if you are interested in good wines, bird watching, mountain sports, golf, surfing and Jamon Iberico you will find all of this in abundance in Huelva.
+Huelva is not the place to go for a city break.
+On the other hand, if you are interested in excellent wines, bird watching, mountain sports, golf, surfing and Jamon Iberico, you will find all of this in abundance in Huelva.
 A third of the land is either a national park or otherwise protected by law, therefore making Huelva an ideal destination for the great outdoors.
-To explore the province you need at least a week and preferably a car.
+To explore the province, you need at least a week and preferably a car.

 The province consists of several regions, the most important ones are:

 - The Doñana national park, south of the provincial capital of Huelva.

 - El Andévalo on the east side of the Guadiana river between the mountains and the coast.